Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Introduction

 \section{Introduction}

-The real data motivation of the present work arises in the field of measuring and managing the effects of the orientation of the Earth's vector magnetic field for prevention of catastrophic losses due, for example, to solar storms, affecting the efficiency and stability of electrical and digital infrastructures supporting modern economy.
-Anticipation and prevention through precise prediction techniques are then essential given their economic impact.
-The proposals of this paper on dynamical local Fr\'echet curve regression in manifolds are aimed in this direction, allowing the time-varying functional prediction of Earth's vector magnetic field (see Section \ref{rda}).
+The understanding of the interaction between the orientation of the solar magnetic field and the Earth's constitutes a central topic in modern economy.
+Measuring and managing the effects of the orientation of the Earth's vector magnetic field allows to prevent catastrophic losses due to solar storms, affecting the efficiency and stability of electrical and digital infrastructures supporting modern economy.
+This prevention constitutes one of the main practical motivations of this paper.
+Specifically, the orientation of the Earth's vector magnetic field is based on the analysis of the temporal evolution of its components in a geocentric spherical coordinate system.
+We address the problem of functional prediction of these components, defining our curve response, from the observation of the satellite NASA's MAGSAT spacecraft trajectories, providing our regressor sample curve values.